USask-BINFO/AcrTransAct/README.md

 ## Contact

-For any questions or inquiries, please open an issue on our repositry or contact us at [moeinhasani77@gmail.com](mailto:moeinhasani77@gmail.com).
+For any questions or inquiries, please open an issue on our repository or contact us at [moeinhasani77@gmail.com](mailto:moeinhasani77@gmail.com).